I have never been on a zipline trip, how does this work?

 On the day of your trip, please arrive at the designated outpost 30 minutes prior to your trip time.
 Check in at the store to complete your waivers and get geared up for your trip.
 Lock everything in your car and your lead guide will collect your car keys so that we can keep them safe in the store during your trip.

 At the outpost our qualified staff will outfit you in state-of-the art gear for your trip.
-Next, we’ll take you for a scenic and entertaining ride up the mountain on our biodiesel-powered UTVs.
-There we will lead you through a “ground school” where we will teach you the basic techniques needed to enjoy your zip trip safely.
+Next, we’ll take you for a scenic and entertaining ride up the mountain on our UTVs.
+There we will lead you through a “ground school” where we will teach you the basic techniques and safety instructions needed to enjoy your zip trip.
 Then we’ll head over to our first zipline where your zip guides will clip you in and guide you along from tree-to-tree, assisting you every step of the way.
-Your trip will conclude at the base of the mountain approximately two and a half to three hours later, where you can look at your photos and buy souvenirs to commemorate your adventure.
+Your trip will conclude at the base of the mountain approximately two and a half hours later, where you can look at your photos and buy souvenirs to commemorate your adventure.

 *All trips leave on time.
-If you are late for your trip French Broad Rafting & Ziplines will do its’ best to accommodate you on another trip.
+If you are late for your trip French Broad Adventures will do its’ best to accommodate you on another trip.
 Otherwise, we will have to reschedule your trip for another day.
 Additional fees will apply.

 Is there an age or weight limit?

 You must be between 70 and 250 pounds – no exceptions.
-To insure the safety of all participants, everyone will be weighed prior to the trip.
+All participants will be discretely weighed prior to the trip.
 While there is no mandatory minimum age, all participants must meet the minimum weight requirement.
 Additionally, children under the age of 14 must be actively accompanied by an adult.

 Is ziplining safe?

 Safety is our first priority at French Broad Adventures.
 Our course has been certified to meet or exceed ACCT Design, Performance and Inspection Standards for zipline tours.
 It has been built by leading industry professionals utilizing the latest in state-of-the-art safety systems.
 All aspects of the course design include redundant safety features and are inspected regularly.
 Our operational procedures are reviewed to meet or exceed the ACCT Operation Standards.
-You will be in a full-body harness and clipped to the system at all times to insure your safety.
-Your guides all have extensive training and will be there every step of the way to be certain that proper procedures are followed, so relax and have fun!
+You will be in a full-body harness and clipped to the system at all times.
+Your guides all have extensive training and will be there every step of the way to be certain that your trip runs smoothly, so relax and have fun!

 For everyone’s safety, we do not allow anyone under the influence of drugs or alcohol to go on any of our trips.
 No refunds will be made.

 Because this is a guided trip, we strongly encourage making a reservation so we can have the appropriate staffing for the day.
-If you are planning to come in July or August we recommend making your reservation early because our peak season trips fill up quickly.
+If you are planning to come between early June and mid-August we recommend making your reservation early because our peak season trips fill up quickly.

 French Broad Adventures requires all guests to sign a waiver.
 Please download the waiver and fill out and bring with you at the time of your trip.
 (You will need the free Adobe Acrobat Reader to download the waivers from our website).
 You can also complete the waiver form at the outpost on the day of your trip, but please allow extra time for this.

-FBA makes every reasonable effort to ensure a quality and fun zipline trip.
+FBA makes every reasonable effort to ensure a fun zipline trip and minimize risk wherever possible.
 However, there are certain conditions in outdoor adventures that are beyond our control.
 All guests are required to sign a waiver and participate at their own risk.
+And remember, follow all of your guide’s instructions, because safety starts with you!

 What if I’m afraid of heights?